Use this guidance to help you decide if Capital Gains Tax is due and how much you need to pay.

-When a person dies and they leave their assets to someone, if they’re in a trust or not, there is no Capital Gains Tax to pay.
+When a person dies and they leave their assets to someone, whether they’re in a trust or not, there’s no Capital Gains Tax to pay.

 If the asset If the asset is sold, transferred or disposed of at a later date, and has increased in value since the date of death, Capital Gains Tax may be due.

-This applies to both trustees or beneficiaries who inherit the asset under the:
+This applies to either trustees or beneficiaries who inherit the asset under the:

 - terms of a will

-- rules of inheritance that apply in England and Wales when there is no will
+- rules of inheritance that apply in England and Wales when there’s no will

 Someone dies and an interest in possession comes to an end

-This happens in ‘interest in possession’ trusts - where a beneficiary has an immediate and absolute right to income from an asset held in trust.
-There is usually no Capital Gains Tax to pay when the beneficiary dies and their interest in possession comes to an end.
+This happens in interest in possession trusts - where a beneficiary has an immediate and absolute right to income from an asset held in trust.
+There’s usually no Capital Gains Tax to pay when the beneficiary dies and their interest in possession comes to an end.

 Work out how much Capital Gains Tax is due

-Capital Gains Tax on trusts is worked out for each tax year (which runs from 6 April one year to 5 April the following year).
+Capital Gains Tax on trusts is worked out for each tax year (which runs from 6 April one year to 5 April the next).
 You can work out how much you need to pay by following 4 steps: